TheDevNetwork/Types/docs/performance.md

 ObjectTypes memory: 354.44MB
 ```

-So if you're building an extremely high performance API, it's probably best to keep using primitives, although the performance gain is negligable.
+So if you're building an extremely high performance API, it's probably best to keep using primitives.
-While primitives are still faster and use less memory than objects, it may still be worth having strict types... if not for syntactic  sugar the
+Otherwise this library makes an attractive choice, if not for syntactic  sugar the object type APIs
- object type APIs provide, then mainly for making your application stricter and less prone to bugs.
+provide, then mainly for making your application stricter and less prone to bugs.
+If anything you
+could always use a combination of the two =]